MonsterZelek/a/Installation.md

 ## Flashing the firmware bin file

+You can find precompiled .bin files on the [release page](https://github.com/spacehuhn/esp8266_deauther/releases).
+Be sure to download the latest version.
+The 1 MB file should be good for most devices.
+If you have a NodeMCU with an ESP-12 you can also use the 4MB file.
+But all in all, it shouldn't matter that much.
+Use one of the following software to flash your ESP8266 with the .bin file.

 ### Esptool
 Using the NodeMCU (or any similar development board), the flash location is 0x0000 and the mode is qio.
 `esptool.py -p /dev/ttyUSB0 write_flash -fm qio 0x0000 esp8266_deauther.ino.nodemcu.bin`